Here are my 47 best tools for bloggers who want to make money – all thoroughly tried and tested during my 10+ year blogging career.

 Wise lets you accept payment using local USD bank details, and then easily exchange those funds into EUR, GBP, or whatever your home currency is.

-I use Wise to receive USD payouts from Stripe for my consulting services.
+I use Wise to receive USD payouts from Stripe for my coaching and consulting services.
 You can open a Wise account for free and they don’t charge any ongoing fees to use it.

 23. Gumroad